malin798/adventure-website/README.md

-Practice using parallax effect and Jquery
+Practice using parallax effect, Javascript and jQuery